MaksymMishchenko/CookingBlogFrontend/README.md

 PUT /posts/{id} — Update a post by its ID.
 DELETE /posts/{id} — Delete a post by its ID.
 ```
-## Developer Setup Guide
-### Environment Setup:
-Make sure you have Node.js and Angular CLI installed.
-To install Node.js, visit the official website, and to install Angular CLI, run the following command:

-`npm install -g @angular/cli`

-### API Configuration:
-Set the correct backend URL in src/environments/environment.ts.

-### Component Development:
-Add new components, services, and models to implement the desired functionality of your blog.

-### Testing:
-Use ng test to run unit tests and ng e2e for integration testing.

-### Production Build:
-To create a production build, run the following command:

-`ng build --prod`

-This will place all the deployable files in the dist/ directory.

 ## To-Do
-- Implement an authentication service that interacts with the backend API.
 - Implement a post service that interacts with the backend API.
 - Implement comment functionality, allowing users to register and add comments to posts.
 - Increase test coverage to ensure reliability.